 Two participants will play the role of the salesperson and the niche customer.
-This is the scenario for this roleplay: A customer walks into the store and goes straight to the sales representative.
+This is the scenario for this customer service exercises role-playing: A customer walks into the store and goes straight to the sales representative.

-The customer takes interest in the best laptop for gaming, with at least an i7 Intel Core.
-As the two converse, the customer reveals that he is an IT consultant and is an expert in all computing devices.
+The customer takes an interest in the best laptop for gaming, with at least an i7 Intel Core.
+As the two converse, the customer reveals that he is an IT consultant and expert in all computing devices.

-This is also a great opportunity to brainstorm and test everyone’s knowledge of the product to make sure that the information they’ll use is up-to-date.
+This is also an excellent opportunity to brainstorm and test everyone’s knowledge of the product to ensure that the information they’ll use is up-to-date.

 The window-shopping customer or the option seeker is probably the most common type of customer that sales representatives encounter.
-In this role play, one will act as the salesperson and the other will be the window-shopping customer.
+One will act as the salesperson in this role play, and the other will be the window-shopping customer.

 The customer will insist that they’re “only browsing,” and it’s up to the salesperson to give enough information and encouragement to convince the customer to buy their product.

 Keep in mind that these customers have most likely window-shopped a lot.
 Because of this, they are fully knowledgeable and well-informed about prices, specifications, and brands.

 This activity helps salespeople develop their communication and problem-solving skills, tests their knowledge about their products, and builds confidence.

 5. The budget-conscious role-play

 According to HubSpot Research, almost six in 10 buyers want to discuss pricing on the first call.
 This customer service exercises role-playing would be very interesting since budget-conscious customers are the most challenging customers to sell to.